Philip K. Dick: Early writing

-Dick sold his first story, "Roog", in 1951, when he was 22, about "a dog who imagined that the garbagemen who came every Friday morning were stealing valuable food which the family had carefully stored away in a safe metal container".
+Dick sold his first story, "Roog"—about "a dog who imagined that the garbagemen who came every Friday morning were stealing valuable food which the family had carefully stored away in a safe metal container"—in 1951, when he was 22.
 From then on he wrote full-time.
-During 1952, his first speculative fiction publications appeared in July and September numbers of Planet Stories, edited by Jack O'Sullivan, and in If and The Magazine of Fantasy and Science Fiction that year.
+During 1952, his first speculative fiction publications appeared in July and September numbers of Planet Stories, edited by Jack O'Sullivan, and in If and The Magazine of Fantasy and Science Fiction (F&SF) that year.
+By 1953, F&SF described Dick as "one of the most prolific new professionals in the field", joking that "the editors of Whizzing Star Patrol and of the Quaint Quality Publication are in complete agreement upon Mr. Dick as a singularly satisfactory contributor".
 His debut novel, Solar Lottery, was published in 1955 as half of Ace Double #D-103 alongside The Big Jump by Leigh Brackett.
 The 1950s were a difficult and impoverished time for Dick, who once lamented, "We couldn't even pay the late fees on a library book."
 He published almost exclusively within the science fiction genre but dreamed of a career in mainstream fiction.
 During the 1950s, he produced a series of non-genre, relatively conventional novels.

 In 1960, Dick wrote that he was willing to "take twenty to thirty years to succeed as a literary writer".
 The dream of mainstream success formally died in January 1963 when the Scott Meredith Literary Agency returned all of his unsold mainstream novels.
 Only one of them, Confessions of a Crap Artist, was published during Dick's lifetime, in 1975 by Paul Williams' Entwhistle Books.

-In 1963 Dick won the Hugo Award for The Man in the High Castle.
+In 1963, Dick won the Hugo Award for The Man in the High Castle.
 Although he was hailed as a genius in the science fiction world, the mainstream literary world was unappreciative, and he could publish books only through low-paying science fiction publishers such as Ace.
-Even in his later years, he continued to have financial troubles.
-In the introduction to the 1980 short story collection The Golden Man, he wrote:
+He said in a 1977 interview that were it not for the interest of a French publishing company in the mid-1960s, which decided to publish all of his catalog to date, he would not have been able to continue as a writer.
+But even in his later years, he continued to have financial troubles.
+In the introduction to the 1980 short story collection, The Golden Man, he wrote: